vLeov/php-chess/README.md

 	<img src="https://github.com/programarivm/pgn-chess/blob/master/resources/chess-board.jpg" />
 </p>

-PGN Chess is a chess board representation to play and validate PGN games.
+This is a chess board representation to play and validate PGN games.
 See it in action at [PGN Chess Server](https://github.com/programarivm/pgn-chess-server), which is a WebSocket server listening to chess commands.
 Also, [PGN Chess Data](https://github.com/programarivm/pgn-chess-data) is another repo providing you with CLI tools to manage a database of PGN games.

 ### Install